Crawley: Local government

-Crawley became a parish in the sixteenth century, having previously been a chapelry in the parish of Slaugham.
-When district and parish councils were established under the Local Government Act 1894, Crawley was given a parish council and included in the Horsham Rural District.
+Crawley became a parish in the 16th century, having previously been a chapelry in the parish of Slaugham.
+Crawley's position straddling the Rapes of Bramber and Lewes, with the High Street, London Road and Brighton Road forming the boundary, led to the town being divided, falling under the administration of both East Sussex County Council and West Sussex County Council when administrative counties were first formed in 1889.
+When district and parish councils were established under the Local Government Act 1894, Crawley was given a parish council; it was included in the Horsham Rural district and was administered by West Sussex County Council.
 The parish was significantly enlarged in 1933, when it absorbed the neighbouring parish of Ifield.